LeDoanTrung/Selenium_RestSharp_DemoQA/restsharp/final/TrungLe/DemoQA.Testing/README.md

 Note: For security reasons, the password field in the account_data.json file is intentionally left blank ("").
 To run the tests successfully, please follow these steps:
 Contact Information: Contact ledoantrung1999@gmail.com to obtain the password required for authentication.
-Insert Password: Once you have obtained the password, insert it into the "password" field for the "user_1" account in account_data.json.
+Insert Password: Once you have obtained the password, insert it into the "password" field for the "test_user" account in account_data.json.
 This ensures that your tests can authenticate properly with the DemoQA application during execution.

 ## How to Run Tests